Carol Kirkwood

-Carol Kirkwood (née MacKellaig; born 29 May 1962) is a Scottish weather presenter, trained by the Met Office, and employed by the BBC, on BBC Breakfast.
-In 2015, she participated in the 13th series of BBC One's Strictly Come Dancing, finishing in 10th place.
+Carol Anne Kirkwood (née MacKellaig; born 29 May 1962) is a retired Scottish weather presenter.
+She was trained by the Met Office and worked for the BBC between 1998 and 2026.
+She is best known for being the main weather presenter for BBC Breakfast for over 25 years.
+She is also a published author.

 Early life

-Kirkwood was born as Carol MacKellaig on 29 May 1962 in Morar, Inverness-shire; she was one of eight children to parents who were hoteliers in Morar.
-After attending Lochaber High School in Fort William, Kirkwood gained a BA in commerce from Napier College of Commerce and Technology (now Edinburgh Napier University) in Edinburgh.
+Kirkwood was born as Carol MacKellaig on 29 May 1962 in Morar, Inverness-shire; she was one of eight children (two boys and six girls) to parents who were hoteliers in Morar.
+She was brought up as a Roman Catholic.
+After attending Lochaber High School in Fort William, she gained a BA in commerce from Napier College of Commerce and Technology (now Edinburgh Napier University) in Edinburgh.

 Career

-After graduation, Kirkwood joined the BBC's secretarial reserve in London.
+After graduation, she joined the BBC's secretarial reserve in London.
+In the summer of 1983, she became a production secretary on Breakfast Time and then a production assistant.
 After a series of internal moves, she presented short slots on BBC Radio Scotland, and then BBC Radio 2 and BBC Radio 4.
-Following her marriage to cricketer Jimmy Kirkwood, she left the BBC and subsequently worked in recruitment and then as a training consultant for a management consultancy in Cheshire.
+She then left the BBC and subsequently worked in recruitment and then as a training consultant for a management consultancy in Cheshire.
 In 1992, she spent time on a now defunct cable TV channel, Windsor TV, latterly called Wire TV, along with Sacha Baron Cohen.

 Kirkwood rejoined the BBC at the corporation's Elstree Studios training department in 1993 as a freelance presenter, during which time she also presented a bi-monthly programme Talking Issues for HTV West.
 In 1996 Kirkwood joined the new UK operation of The Weather Channel, but after it closed down she underwent training under the guidance of the BBC at the Met Office, before joining BBC News in April 1998 as a weather presenter.
 She has since appeared regularly across all of BBC Weather's output on both radio and television, including BBC News, BBC World News, BBC News at Six and the live forecasts as part of the BBC's coverage of the Wimbledon Tennis Championships.

-Kirkwood is the main weather presenter on BBC Breakfast.
-The programme moved from London to MediaCityUK in Salford in 2012 but Kirkwood stayed in London, presenting the weather on Breakfast via video link.
+Kirkwood was the main weather presenter on BBC Breakfast.
 She presented the BBC's The Weather Show and is also a regular contributor and reporter for The One Show.
 In 2011, Kirkwood co-presented the BBC One series The Great British Weather.
 She also presented the weather on BBC Radio 2's The Chris Evans Breakfast Show.

+It was announced on 27 January 2026 that Kirkwood would be leaving the BBC in April 2026.
+She presented her final weather forecast on 1 April.